falkenmaze/Regime-Aware-Trading-System/README.md

 # Regime Aware Trading System
 This project implements a **regime-aware trading system** that adapts its strategy based on market regimes.
-It uses macroeconomic and price-based indicators to detect regimes (e.g., bull, bear, sideways), then applies tailored strategies within each regime.
+It uses macroeconomic and price-based indicators to detect regimes like bull and bear, then applies tailored strategies within each regime.
 The system is backtested using historical SPY data, with risk controls such as stop-losses and position sizing in place.

 ---